resurfaceio/logger-lua/README.md

   docker build -t loggerlua:test . && docker run -it --rm loggerlua:test
   ```

   Two tests are skipped if you don't have Resurface up and running.
-If you would like to run those tests as well, and you have docker compose, you can do:
+If you would like to run those tests as well, and you have `docker-compose`, you can do:
   ```bash
   docker build -t loggerlua:test . &&  docker-compose up
   ```